 Do you know that you can edit any messages you post in Forum?
 This comes in really handy whether you simply want to correct a few typing errors or need to change something that is much more important.
-Suppose a Forum thread has strayed from its original subject - the original message where message-number is the number of the message you want to edit.
-The Edit menu (shown in Figure 1) is displayed.
-As with many other Forum commands, you can enter EDIT by itself to edit the current message.
-Enter EDIT? to see the many other options it supports.
+Suppose a Forum thread has strayed from its original subject - the original message asked a question about using RS-232 ports under OS-9 but you get sidetracked discussing the merits of a specific terminal program.
+To keep other users from getting confused, it is a good idea to edit the message's Subject to reflect this change.
+This is also courteous, especially to those who are searching through the Forum looking for messages discussing specific topics.